 - Enter the company email address and confirm.
 This email will be designated as the administrator email for the WERCS account.
 WERCS will contact the administrator with any questions or outstanding issues.

-- Enter the company’s contact information and WERCS administrator’s contact information.
+- Enter the company’s contact information and the WERCS administrator’s contact information.

 - Click Log In.
 To begin, use the email address and password just created.
 A code will be sent to the administrator’s email address to verify the account.